Fouadkerrouche/web-search/README.md

 ## 📖 How to Use

-1. **Search**: Type keywords in the search box and press Enter or click Search button
+1. **Basic Search**: Type keywords in the search box and press Enter or click Search button
+2. **AND Operator**: Use `term1 AND term2` to find pages containing both terms
+   - Example: `quantum AND physics` - Returns only pages with both words
+3. **OR Operator**: Use `term1 OR term2` to find pages containing either term
+   - Example: `space OR astronomy` - Returns pages with either word
-2. **Filter Results**: Use filter buttons to narrow results by match type (All/Title/Meta/Content)
+4. **Filter Results**: Use filter buttons to narrow results by match type (All/Title/Meta/Content)
-3. **View Details**: Click on any result card to open the full page in a new tab
+5. **View Details**: Click on any result card to open the full page in a new tab
-4. **Quick Topics**: Click on popular topic chips for instant searches
+6. **Quick Topics**: Click on popular topic chips for instant searches
-5. **Clear Search**: Use the X button in the search box to reset
+7. **Clear Search**: Use the X button in the search box to reset
+8. **Search Tips**: Focus on the search box to see helpful operator examples

 ## 🎨 Customization